 This tour can commence in: Vilnius

 Arrival in Vilnius and transfer from the airport to your hotel.
+Vilnius Airport will be closed from July 14 to August 18.
+During this period all flights will be moved to Kaunas Airport, situated approximately 3 hours from Vilnius and shared shuttle transfers will be offered.
 Dinner and accommodation at Radisson Blu Lietuva Hotel (or similar), a first class hotel located only 2km away from the Old Town.
 Sights of interest in the city centre of Vilnius include the Old Town, Vilnius Cathedral, Gediminas' Tower and the Gates of Dawn.
 Your tour escort will meet you at 19:00 hrs in the hotel lobby for a welcome meeting.